At Rush Children’s Hospital, we believe in caring for the whole child — and their families — while treating leukemia and lymphoma.

-The disease often begins in a child’s white blood cells, which fight infection.
-But the cancer can also develop in the red blood cells that carry oxygen throughout the body.
-The platelets — which help blood clot — can also be affected.
+The disease can affect a child’s white blood cells, which fight infection, the red blood cells, which carry oxygen throughout the body, and the platelets, help the blood to clot normally.

 Children with certain inherited disorders or conditions, including Down syndrome and Li-Fraumeni syndrome, have a slightly higher risk of developing leukemia.
 So do children who take medications that suppress their immune system or who received chemotherapy or radiation therapy for cancers.
 However, most of the time, childhood leukemia has no known cause.

 Symptoms of leukemia in children

 - Unexplained fevers

 - Cuts that bleed for an unusually long time or frequent bloody noses and gums

 - Viral and bacterial illnesses that recur and happen more frequently than they have in the past